Nitinsatyagedda/Doing-multiple-tasks-on-dataset/README.md

 # Results
 Task 2:
-The results of task 2 is
+The results of task 2 is 'log_reg_predictions.csv','rf_predictions.csv',svm_predictions.csv'

 Task 3:
 The results of task 3 is